 This innovative and highly regarded course follows our mainstream primary course (see Course Code 22JX for details) but with the additional benefit of specialising in special educational needs and disabilities (SEND).

 The SEND specialism is suitable for all applicants interested in special education, whether seeking a special school teaching career or one in a mainstream primary school.
 Under the expertise of SEND professionals, the programme has been carefully designed to support all trainees to become the best teacher they can possibly be when responding to the learning needs of every individual in their class, regardless of setting.

-Trainees on this route receive additional training led by experienced practitioners in SEND as well as having the valuable experience of a special school teaching placement.
+Trainees on this route receive additional training, led by experienced practitioners in SEND, as well as having the valuable experience of having one teaching placement in a special school or school offering specialist provision.

-SEND taught days cover a range of topics such as:
+SEND taught days cover a range of topics such as the following:

 - SEND Code of Practice

 - Multi-sensory teaching & learning

 - Pupils with complex difficulties whose behaviour challenges

 - Bereavement and grief